Hezhykeyhel/Hezhykeyhel/README.md

--🔭 I’m currently working remotely.
+-**🔭 **I’m currently working remotely.
--🌱 Currently on a journey into fullStack software development.
+-**🌱** Currently on a journey into fullStack software development.
--🌱 I’m learning to be better at Software Engineering daily.
+-**🌱 **I’m learning to be better at Software Engineering daily.
--👯 I’m looking to collaborate with good people to add lasting values to growth-oriented organizations, through hard work, excellent performances, transparency, honesty and commitment...and also to work within a dynamic, motivating and enriching environment while developing more skills and competences, and applying all acquired in developing resources that will enhance the organization’s overall worth.
+-**👯 **I’m looking to collaborate with good people to add lasting values to growth-oriented organizations, through hard work, excellent performances, transparency, honesty and commitment...and also to work within a dynamic, motivating and enriching environment while developing more skills and competences, and applying all acquired in developing resources that will enhance the organization’s overall worth.

 -💬 Ask me about: